PPakalns/bevy_immediate/README.md

 A **simple, fast, and modular UI library for [Bevy](https://bevyengine.org)**, combining immediate mode ergonomics with Bevy ECS-powered retained UI.

 * Write complex UI logic as simple Rust code.
-* No signals, observers, triggers, events, or callbacks.
+* No macros, observers, triggers, events, signals.
 * Focus on your UI, not the boilerplate.

 ## Features